Phone: 708-209-3113

 The Incomplete (I) Grade

 An Incomplete (I) grade is a temporary grade requested by the student and approved by the instructor to postpone course work due to extenuating circumstances (e.g. illness, death in the family).
-An agreement must be made between the student and the instructor outlining the remaining work needed to complete the course by submitting the signed Incomplete Grade Authorization Form to the Office of the Registrar.
-This signed form and related documentation must be received by the Office of the Registrar by the appropriate deadline.
+An agreement must be made between the student and the instructor outlining the remaining work needed to complete the course by submitting the signed Incomplete Grade Authorization Form to the Registrar’s Office.
+This signed form and related documentation must be received by the Office of the Registrar by the appropriate deadline below.
 Incomplete submissions, late submissions, or submissions for students who do not meet the criteria (good standing in the course and experienced/experiencing extenuating circumstances) will not be processed.
 Students must resolve the incomplete grade within six (6) weeks from the date the course ends.
 Upon completion, the instructor will change the “I” to the appropriate letter grade by submitting the Change of Grade form to the Office of the Registrar.
 If the student fails to complete the course work, or a Change of Grade form is not submitted, a grade of “F” is recorded.
-Permission for additional time beyond the six-week deadline may be granted only with the approval of the instructor and the Registrar.
+While rare, permission for additional time beyond the six-week deadline may be granted only with the approval of the instructor and the Registrar and must be requested prior to the extension deadline.
 Whether or not the student is enrolled during the following term has no effect upon this completion date.
 In the event that the original instructor is no longer available to grade the work, the Division Chair, where applicable, or the Dean will identify the faculty member who will resolve the incomplete.
+The form is here: Incomplete Authorization form

 Students must contact the Office of Financial Aid once the grade change has been processed in order to re-evaluate their SAP status for the semester they did not meet SAP.
 The Director of Financial Aid will review and make any necessary changes to the SAP status.